-1. The following is the range of possible remedies that MTCS may provide a complainant and disciplinary sanctions that MTCS might impose upon a respondent, following determination of responsibility: counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, mutual or unilateral restrictions on contact between the parties, changes in transportation, changes in work locations, leaves of absence, monitoring of certain areas of MTCS buildings or property, warning, suspension, exclusion, expulsion, transfer, remediation, termination, or discharge.

-2. If the Decision-maker determines a student-respondent is responsible for violating this policy, the Decision-maker will impose or recommend appropriate remedies, including disciplinary sanctions/consequences.
-The discipline of a student-respondent must comply with the applicable provisions of Policy 506 - Student Discipline, the Minnesota Pupil Fair Dismissal Act, the Individuals with Disabilities Education Improvement Act (IDEA) and/or Section 504 of the Rehabilitation Act of 1972, and their respective implementing regulations.
+- 1. The following is the range of possible remedies that MTCS may provide a complainant and disciplinary sanctions that MTCS might impose upon a respondent, following determination of responsibility: counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, mutual or unilateral restrictions on contact between the parties, changes in transportation, changes in work locations, leaves of absence, monitoring of certain areas of MTCS buildings or property, warning, suspension, exclusion, expulsion, transfer, remediation, termination, or discharge. - 2.
+If the Decision-maker determines a student-respondent is responsible for violating this policy, the Decision-maker will impose or recommend appropriate remedies, including disciplinary sanctions/consequences.
+The discipline of a student-respondent must comply with the applicable provisions of Policy 506 Student Discipline, the Minnesota Pupil Fair Dismissal Act, the Individuals with Disabilities Education Improvement Act (IDEA) and/or Section 504 of the Rehabilitation Act of 1972, and their respective implementing regulations.

 II.
-Initial Response and Assessment by the Title IX Coordinator

-A. When the Title IX Coordinator receives a report, the Title IX Coordinator shall promptly contact the complainant confidentially to discuss the availability of supportive measures, consider the complainant's wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filling a formal complaint.
+Initial Response and Assessment by the Title IX Coordinator wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filling a formal complaint.